Leaves of Absence

 Medical Leaves of Absence & Return

 MLOAs may be granted at any time during the semester up to the last day of classes.
 In exceptional situations, such as a medical emergency that occurs after the last day of classes, students may request a MLOA during the exam week.
-If the MLOA occurs prior to the last day to withdraw from courses, no courses in progress will appear on the student’s official transcript.
-If the MLOA occurs after the last day to withdraw from courses, the student’s transcript will show grades of “W” for each course in progress at the time.
+If the MLOA occurs prior to the last day to drop courses without record, no courses in progress will appear on the student’s official transcript.
+If the MLOA occurs after the last day to drop, the student’s transcript will show grades of “W” for each course in progress at the time.
 If appropriate, the student may instead request incomplete grades in one or more courses from the Academic Standards Committee (ASC).
 While a student is on a MLOA, he or she may not be physically present on campus unless the Dean of Students has authorized specific campus visits in advance.

 Students seeking to re-enroll at CMC after a MLOA must present written documentation from their treatment provider(s) prior to re-enrolling.
 The required documentation must verify the following: